 Initially, the City Council must make a determination that the proposed project area is blighted;

 An urban renewal plan must be prepared and approved; and

 Financing options for the proposed projects need to be carefully evaluated within the context of the proposed area's revenue projections.

 The Louisville Revitalization Commission is largely in response to the Highway 42 Revitalization Project that anticipates potential financing options for proposed public improvements within the project area, specifically Tax Increment Financing.
 Frequently Asked Questions About Urban Renewal.

-Meetings are held at 7:30 AM the second Monday of each month in the Library Meeting Room.
+The board consists of seven members appointed by the Mayor and City Council.
+Six are members of the public and one is a member of the City Council.
+Each serves a 5-year term.
+Meetings are held at 8:00 AM the second Wednesday of each month in the Library Meeting Room.
 Meeting agendas are for each meeting are posted in the foyer of City Hall, at the Library, at the Police Department/Municipal Court Building, at the Recreation Center, and on this site prior to each meeting.

-2017 Revitalization Commission Members
+2020 Revitalization Commission Members